2023 World Women's Snooker Championship: Background

 The Women's Professional Snooker Championship was held ten times between 1934 and 1950, with no tournaments staged between 1941 and 1947.
 Ruth Harrison won eight of those ten events.
 The Women's World Open, first held in 1976, is recognised as the beginning of the modern World Women's Snooker Championship.
 English player Reanne Evans holds the record for the most wins, having won 12 titles, including ten consecutive victories from 2005 to 2014.

+Format

+There were nine groups with four players and three groups with five players.
+The best eight of the twelve players who finished top of their group advanced to the last 16, while the remaining four players and the runners-up in their group advanced to the last 24.
+It is a single elimination knockout from the last 24 onwards.

 Prize fund

 The breakdown of prize money for the event is shown below: